Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Experiments

-\paragraph{Baselines}{To assess the effectiveness of our approach, we perform a comparison with various baselines, which are detailed in \cref{RelatedContent}.
-We include SOTA imputation methods such as SAITS, BRITS, and TIDER, and an advanced interpolation method for irregularly sampled time series, mTAN.
-In addition, we include two classic machine learning baselines, K-Nearest Neighbours (KNN) and linear interpolation, which are valuable for getting an insight into the complexity of the problem.
-We evaluate the performance of these methods on the three datasets mentioned above.
-For each dataset, we divide the data into five independent periods of about three months each (2000 time steps for \textit{Electricity} and \textit{Traffic}, and $10,000$ time steps for \textit{Solar}) to obtain robust results over one year.
-We evaluate the quality of the models for different subsampling rates, ranging from the easiest one $\tau=0.5$ to the most difficult one $\tau=0.05$.}
+\paragraph{Baselines.} We compare TimeFlow with various baselines, including discrete imputation methods, such as CSDI \citep{tashiro2021csdi}, SAITS \citep{du2023saits}, BRITS \citep{cao2018brits}, and TIDER \citep{TIDER}, and continuous ones, such as Neural Process (NP, \citealp{GarneloRMRSSTRE18}), mTAN \citep{ShuklaM21}, and DeepTime with slight adjustments \citep{DeepTime} (details \cf \cref{sec:deeptime-adaptation}).
+See \cref{baseline-training-sec} for the baseline training procedure and hyperparameter selection.
+For each dataset, we divide the series into five independent time windows (consisting of 2000 timestamps for \textit{Electricity} and \textit{Traffic}, and 10,000 timestamps for \textit{Solar}), perform imputation on each time window and average the performance to obtain robust results.
+We evaluate the quality of the models for different subsampling rates, from the easiest $\tau=0.5$ to the most difficult $\tau=0.05$.
+All the scores presented in the experiments are reported as Mean Absolute Error (MAE).

-\paragraph{Results}{ We show in \cref{tab:impu_classic} that, TimeFlow consistently outperforms other models across all subsampling rates for the given datasets despite a few exceptions.
-The improvements range from 10\% to 50\%, especially for low sampling rates.
-Qualitatively, we see in \cref{fig:imputation_core} that our model shows impressive imputation capabilities.
-It manages to capture well the different frequencies and amplitudes in a moderately difficult case (for sample 35) while preventing extra high frequencies and the underestimation of the amplitude of some peaks.
-In the more challenging case (sample 25), where the series behave atypically due to internal value and frequency variations, TimeFlow imputes correctly at most timestamps, better than BRITS, the best baseline. }
+\paragraph{Results.}{ We show in \cref{tab:impu_classic} that TimeFlow outperforms both discrete and continuous models across almost all $\tau$'s for the given datasets.
+The relative improvements of TimeFlow, as defined in \cref{sec:dataset_prez_norm}, over baselines are significant, ranging from 15\% to 50\%.
+Especially for the lowest sampling rate $\tau=0.05$, TimeFlow outperforms all discrete baselines, demonstrating the advantages of continuous modeling.
+Additionally, it achieves lower imputation errors compared to continuous models in all but one cases.
+Qualitatively, we see on example series in \cref{fig:imputation_core} that our model shows significant imputation capabilities, with a subsampling rate at $\tau=0.1$ on the \textit{Electricity} dataset.
+It captures well different frequencies and amplitudes in a challenging case (sample 35), although it underestimates the amplitude of some peaks.
+In a more challenging scenario (sample 25), where the series exhibit additional trend changes and frequency variations within the data, TimeFlow correctly imputes most timestamps, outperforming BRITS, which is the best-performing method for the \textit{Electricity} dataset.}